 - There are digital information displays and automatic service announcements in bus terminals and at frequently used bus stops.

-- You can book guiding assistance at all Metro stations, most commuter rail stations and at larger bus terminals.
+- You can book guiding assistance at all Metro stations, commuter rail stations and at larger bus and light rail terminals.
 Call Accessibility Customer Services in advance to book.

 Accessibility Customers Service

 If you call from a Swedish phone network there is a toll free number to our Customer Services specialized in accessibility information.
-Call 020 120 20 22 - open 24 hours.
+Call toll free 020 120 20 22 - open 24 hours.